Strengthening Service User Involvement

-To learn from national experiences of service user involvement, we have conducting a web-survey of Maternity Service Liaison Committees (MSLCs) in the UK.
-MSLCs are a forum for users, providers and commissioners of maternity services to come together to design services that meet the needs of local women, parents and families.
+To learn from national experiences of service user involvement, we have conducted a web-survey of Maternity Service Liaison Committees (MSLCs) in the UK.
+MSLCs and now Maternity Voices Partnerships are forums for users, providers and commissioners of maternity services to come together to design services that meet the needs of local women, parents and families.
 Our survey sets out to find out about MSLCs across the UK and the different ways in which MSLCs involve the women and families who use maternity services.

 4) Resource on representative user involvement in maternity services:

-We aim to develop a practical resource on how to involve women/ service users, including those from underserved or marginalised groups, in planning, monitoring and improving maternity services.
+We aim to publish research papers and to develop a practical resource on how to involve women/ service users, including those from underserved or marginalised groups, in planning, monitoring and improving maternity services.
 The resource will be aimed at maternity service users, user representatives and providers.
-It will be developed from our research and will be informed by discussions at a stakeholders workshop.